winnie334/drawingClassifier/README.md

 [The neural network](https://github.com/CodingTrain/Toy-Neural-Network-JS) used in this project is made by [Daniel Shiffman](https://github.com/shiffman).

 ## How to install:
-Download or clone this repository and open *index.html*.
+It is possible to run this script [in the browser](https://winnie334.github.io/drawingClassifier/).
+Alternatively, you can download or clone this repository and open *index.html*.
 It should work straight away.
 If you run into any issues, please let me know or create a pull request.

 (Note that it is sometimes necessary to run this project on a local server)